• Skip to primary navigation

 Notes

-MUSHROOMS: I used baby bellas.
+Mushrooms: I used baby bellas.
 Any of the following, or a combo will also work well: crimini, oyster, shitake, button, white.
-If you don't like mushrooms, add 1 Tablespoon white miso paste to the veggie broth and whisk to fully incorporate before pouring over baking dish.
+If you don’t like mushrooms, add 1 Tablespoon white miso paste to the veggie broth and whisk to fully incorporate before pouring over baking dish for that umami flavor.

 The nutrition calculations were done using online tools.
 To obtain the most accurate representation of the nutritional information in any given recipe, you should calculate the nutritional information with the actual ingredients you used.
 You are ultimately responsible for ensuring that any nutritional information is accurate, complete and useful.